builtnorth/wp-post-types/README.md

 -   **Custom Title Placeholder**: Set a custom placeholder text for the title field.
 -   **Pagination Control**: Set custom pagination for archive pages of your post type.
 -   **Legacy Meta Box Removal**: Option to remove the default custom fields meta box.

+## Requirements

+-   PHP >= 8.1
+-   WordPress >= 6.4

+## Installation

+This library is meant to be dropped into a theme or plugin via composer: `composer require builtnorth/wp-post-types`

 ## Usage